Volumes of moduli spaces of flat surfaces: Introduction

 \subsection{Acknowledgment}

-This paper is the result of a question by Selim Ghazouani.
-He presented to me the equidistribution of pluricanonical divisors in moduli spaces of flat surfaces and pushed me to read the seminal paper of Veech despite its technicality.
-I would like to thank David Holmes both for useful discussions on the residue morphism, and for the hospitality of his office in Leiden University, as well as Johannes Schmitt for his comments and his help to to produce the above graphs with the admcycles Sage package presented in~\cite{DelSchZel}.
-I would also like to thank Ga\"etan Borot, Dawei Chen, Alessandro Giachetto, Martin M\"oller, Gabriele Mondello, and Dimitri Zvonkine for useful conversations and advices.
-The research was partially supported by the Dutch Research Council (NWO) grant 613.001.651.
+This work stems from a question by Selim Ghazouani who presented to me the motivating problem and pushed me to delve into the seminal paper of Veech.
+I would like to thank Ga\"etan Borot, Georges Comte, Dawei Chen, Bertrand Deroin, Alessandro Giachetto, David Holmes, Martin Möller, Gabriele Mondello, Johannes Schmitt, and Dimitri Zvonkine for useful discussions.
+This research was partially supported by the Dutch Research Council (NWO) grant 613.001.651 and conducted during research visits at Leiden University.